srinathln7/just-dsa/graph/trees/segment-tree/sum-query/README.md

-# Range query mutable
+# Range Sum Query Mutable

+For  range sum query **immutable** we can use the **prefix sum** technique.
 You are given an integer array `nums` and need to handle multiple queries of the following types:

 1. Update the value of an element in `nums`.
 2. Calculate the sum of the elements of `nums` between indices `left` and `right` inclusive where `left <= right`.